hantsy/jakartaee11-sandbox/docs/jpa.md

 Before version 3.2, you could configure using *script files*, *entities*, or both to manage database schema generation at runtime.

-In the following example, we configure and export the database schema using properties in *persistence.xml*:
+In the following example, we configure the schema-generation action and export the database schema using properties in *persistence.xml*:

 ```xml
 <persistence ...>